Constantly striving to find new and novel ways to provide an exceptional digital experience

 Recipient of a Queen's Award for Enterprise in the innovation category.
-Therapy Box has a track record of creating interesting new technology, and of finding new uses for established products.
-We seek to include surprising and helpful features in each new product or update that we release.
+We have a track record of creating interesting new technology, and of finding new uses for established products, and we seek to include surprising and helpful features in each new product or update that we release.

 Mainstream speech recognition does not work with dysarthric speakers, leaving a significant portion of people with disabilities unable to access their device in a way that should be both quick and simple.

-The diagnosis of many conditions relies on screening tests which are carried out by professionals, who have to review sessions after the fact.
-They are also required to take down a lot of notes, either during the session, (reducing patient interaction at the time) or after the fact (consuming more time in the long run).
+The diagnosis of many conditions relies on screening tests which are carried out by professionals.
+The status quo is for these tests are recorded and then reviewed after the fact.
+Speech pathologists are also currently required to take down a lot of notes, either during the session, (reducing patient interaction at the time) or afterwards (consuming more time in the long run).

 Several of our current projects utilise existing software solutions to partially or fully automate screening tests, allowing professionals to interact more with their patients during sessions, making screening tests simpler to administer, and reducing the amount of time spent reviewing or transcribing tests subsequently.
 This gives professionals more time to spend face to face with clients.

 Where there is no existing technology to improve the screening process, we are currently researching and developing new software through machine learning, to implement in the final product.